lelou6666/nimbus-docs/cloudinitd/quickstart.rst

 Boot
 ====

-Now that we have and understand a launch plan, lets put it into action with cloudinit.d.
+Now that we have and understand a launch plan, let's put it into action with cloudinit.d.

 .. note:: You will be charged by AWS for running this command.
 At the time
     of this writing the charges are less than 3 cents per hour.